drsezzer/drsezzer.github.io/index.md

 ### Other bits:

-* :new: &nbsp;&nbsp;[A Breif Analysis of DeepSeek-R1 and its implications for Generative AI - arXiv](https://arxiv.org/abs/2502.02523) a quick turn-around report covering the release of DeepSeek's R1 model and the implications on the wider eco-system, 3rd February 2025.
+* &nbsp;&nbsp;[A Breif Analysis of DeepSeek-R1 and its implications for Generative AI - arXiv](https://arxiv.org/abs/2502.02523) a quick turn-around report covering the release of DeepSeek's R1 model and the implications on the wider eco-system, 3rd February 2025.

   * Just for the giggles: I asked ChatGPT-o1 Deep research to generate a similar report, here's its [paper](DeepResearch-DeepSeekR1_and_DeepSeekV3.pdf).